Cesar Ramos (baseball)

-Cesar Ramos (born June 22, 1984) is an American former professional baseball pitcher and the current pitching coach for the Lehigh Valley IronPigs.
+Cesar Ramos (born June 22, 1984) is an American former professional baseball pitcher and the current bullpen coach for the Philadelphia Phillies.
 He played in Major League Baseball (MLB) for the San Diego Padres, Tampa Bay Rays, Los Angeles Angels of Anaheim, and Texas Rangers.
 Before playing professionally, Ramos played college baseball at Long Beach State University.

 Amateur career

 Ramos attended El Rancho High School.
 He attended Long Beach State University where he played college baseball for the Long Beach State Dirtbags baseball team, going 6–4 with a 2.85 ERA in 17 games, 14 starts, in 2003.
 In 2004, he went 12–4 with a 2.29 ERA in 19 starts, and in 2005 he went 10–7 with a 2.64 ERA in 18 starts.